Cash-Based Physical Therapy

 Academy West is an "out-of-network" provider, what does that mean?

 We've taken care of it by providing this 1-page checklist.
-Call your insurance company with this in hand and in less than 5 minutes you should know what is covered.
+Call your insurance company with this in hand and in less than 10 minutes you should know what is covered.
 Plus, you'll likely understand your benefits a little better.
+Afterall, this is your insurance provider, understanding what they provide you is crucial.

 How do I submit a claim to my insurance?